 Students are required to follow the policies and professional standards established by the graduate nursing department.
 Failure to do so may result in dismissal from the program.
-If a student withdraws from the program and is readmitted at a later time, the requirements in effect at the time of readmission will apply.
+If a student withdraws or is withdrawn from the program and is readmitted at a later time, the requirements in effect at the time of readmission will apply.

-- • - Proof of current registered nurse license, per admission criteria. - Proof of current CPR certification for healthcare professionals from the American Heart Association or American Red Cross. - Proof of liability insurance with a minimum coverage of 1,000,000/6,000,000. - Proof of current health clearance issued by the Felician College Wellness Center. - Adherence to health clearance obligations as required by the clinical or practicum agency. - Students are responsible for securing their own clinical and/ or practicum placements with faculty approval.
-Students are expected to travel to clinical and or practicum sites and are financially responsible for all costs associated with travel. - Criminal history background check.
+- Proof of current registered nurse license, per admission criteria. - Completion of all clinical or practicum hours in approved New Jersey facilities. - Proof of current CPR certification for healthcare professionals from the American Heart Association or American Red Cross. - Proof of liability insurance with a minimum coverage of 1,000,000/6,000,000. - Proof of current health clearance issued by the Felician University Center for Health. - Adherence to health clearance obligations as required by the clinical or practicum agency. - Faculty will work collaboratively with the Director, Clinical Compliance and the student to identify an appropriate New Jersey clinical or practicum site prior to the start of the clinical or practicum courses.
+Students are expected to travel to clinical and or practicum sites and are financially responsible for all costs associated with travel.

+- Criminal history background check as required by the agency.
 The agency reserves the right to exclude a student from their site.
 Such exclusion shall result in dismissal from the program. - Standardized testing may be used in the curriculum.
 Specifics of standardized testing are contained within individual course syllabi.
-Students are financially responsible for all costs associated with standardized testing. - Requirements specific to the degree program.
+Students are financially responsible for all costs associated with standardized testing. - Standardized patients (live models) are used in the MSN program.
+Students are financially responsible for all costs associated with standardized patients. - Participation in the graduate orientation program. - Requirements specific to the degree program.